AlreadyBored/nodejs-assignments/assignments/authentication/assignment.md

 7. In case of the HTTP `Authorization` header in the request is absent or invalid or doesn’t follow `Bearer` scheme or when the accessToken is expired, further router method execution should be stopped and lead to response with HTTP **401** code (Unauthorized error) and the corresponding error message.

-8. When the refreshToken is expired or inexistent, further router method execution should be stopped and lead to response with HTTP **403** code (Forbidden error) and the corresponding error message.
+8. When both refreshToken and accessokens are expired or inexistent, further router method execution should be stopped and lead to response with HTTP **403** code (Forbidden error) and the corresponding error message.
 The Refresh Token has different value and expiration time to the Access Token.
-Regularly we configure the expiration time of Refresh Token longer than Access Token’s.
+Regularly the expiration time of Refresh Token is longer than of Access Token’s.

 9. **Add admin user to DB** on service start with `login = admin` and `password = admin`.